LLNL/scr/doc/rst/users/overview.rst

 This section discusses concepts one should understand about the SCR library implementation including how it interacts with file systems.
+Terms defined here are used throughout the documentation.

 Jobs, allocations, and runs
 ---------------------------